maartendq/ansible-bluzelle/README.md

 This repository contains playbooks and roles to install/configure bluzelle validator/sentry for the testnet Work In progress

+## TODO
+Investigate if possible to fetch tokens and self delegate the validator

 ## Requirements
 Parts of this setup need to be run with root privileges.